Wildcat Statue

 6.3 SABBATICAL LEAVE

-6.3.1 Recognizing the necessity for every professor in the course of his/her professional career to have an extended period of time away from the classroom on a regular basis, the Department of History has established the following criteria for recommending support for applications for sabbatical leaves.
-These criteria are predicated upon the understanding that all applicants for sabbatical leaves are expected to conform to the current sabbatical leave policy of the University.
+6.3.1 Recognizing the necessity for every professor in the course of their professional career to have an extended period of time away from the classroom on a regular basis, the Department of History encourages faculty to apply for sabbatical conforming to the current sabbatical leave policy of the University.

 6.3.2 In general the Department of History recognizes as meritorious applications for sabbatical leave that fulfill the general requirements in the Master Agreement, which have as their primary purpose the pursuit of scholarly activities, outlined in the judgmental criteria for promotion, of such a substantial nature as to require the full-time attention of the faculty member.

-6.3.3.1 The Department primarily bases its judgment on the recommendation of the Executive and Policy Committee, including the Department Head, on the extent to which the proposal meets the requirements of the Sabbatical Leave Policy contained within the Bylaws of the Department of History.
-In addition to the above, each proposal must qualify under provisions of the Master Agreement.
-An indication of approval signifies that the proposal meets the minimum criteria specified above.
+6.3.3 The Department primarily bases its judgment on the recommendation of the Executive and Policy Committee, including the Department Head, by the extent to which the proposal meets the requirements of the Sabbatical Leave Policy contained within the Master Agreement.

-6.3.4 The Department of History has instituted this procedure for encouraging and supporting applications for sabbatical leaves because it believes that, in the final analysis, the quality of the Department’s curriculum and its value for the students depends upon the excellence of its teaching faculty.
+6.3.4 The Department of History believes that, in the final analysis, the quality of the Department’s curriculum and its value for the students depends upon the excellence of its teaching faculty.
 The Department enthusiastically supports sabbatical leaves on a regular basis for maintaining a high level of professional competence and enthusiasm among the faculty.

-7.1 Proposed amendments to these bylaws shall be circulated in writing to all members of the Department at least one week prior to the meeting at which they are to be introduced and discussed.
+7.1 Proposed amendments to these bylaws shall be circulated to all members of the Department before the meeting at which they are to be discussed.

-7.2 A two-thirds majority vote of the Department shall be required or adoption of amendments, which will become effective after approval by the School of Arts and Science Advisory Council, the Dean of Arts and Science, and the Vice President for Academic Affairs.
+7.2 A two-thirds majority vote of the Department shall be required for adoption of amendments, which will become effective after approval by the Vice President for Academic Affairs.

 8.1 Before proceeding to a formal grievance, and in accord with the Master Agreement, any Department member may appeal any decision of the Department, departmental committees, or the Head.
 Procedures for such an appeal are as follows: